tmtxt/tmtxt.github.com/_drafts/2017-11-01-microservices.md

 description: “”
 category: misc
 thumbnail:
-tags: []
+ktags: []
 ---

-It has been nearly 2 years since I started working at Agency Revolution, a team working on a software product that utilizes Microservices architecture to build a highly scalable system for Automation Marketing.
-There are both pros and cons when building a Microservices system from scratch and I’m not for nor against Microservices.
-This post is just a summary of my experience after 2 years working with it, what Microservices design helped our team in developing application as well as the pain that we have to face when choosing that approach.
+It has been nearly 2 years since I started working at Agency Revolution, a team working on a software platform that utilizes Microservices architecture to build a highly scalable system for Automation Marketing.
+It comes with both pros and cons when building a Microservices system from scratch and I’m not for nor against Microservices.
+There are many articles and books on the Internet talking about the advantages of Microservices so I'm not going to write another post about the benefit of using Microservices.
+This post is just a summary of my experience and the difficulties after 2 years working with it as well as how we deal with those issues to get the most value of Microservices.

-# What is Microservices?

-Well, there are a lot of posts out there on the internet that describe what exactly Microservices design is.
-#
-# The good

-## Easy to adapt with changes

-One of the biggest advantage of Microservices is that it’s very easy to adapt with changes.
-You can make changes in one small service without affecting other services as long as you keep the same API specs.
-In case you are going to make breaking changes, just add a new v2, v3,... api and switch the corresponding services consuming that api to use the new version.
-Small services also allow you to release new features or bug fixes faster.
-You don’t

-## Scale just what you need

-## New team member can start working on some small services first

-#  ...and the pain

-> The “pain” here doesn't really mean the disadvantages of Microservices.
-It is the difficulties
-> that we faced during the process of developing our application using Microservices design as well
-> as some techniques that we used to overcome the problem.
+First, let me introduce a bit about the tech stack that we are using.
+We have been running our application on our private server for about 2 years before migrating to Google Cloud Platform.
+There are 3 types of Microservices in your system.
+They are

+- **HTTP services**: the services for handling synchronous requests, the requests that need the response immediately (e.g. requests from frontend to display for users)
+- **Google PubSub workers**: the services for handling asynchronous requests.
+They are queued for later processing in the background and ensured by Google PubSub
+- **Timer workers**: The services that run at intervals.

+**HTTP services** are used for handling simple requests, which can be completed within milliseconds/seconds.
+For the long-running tasks, we published a message to Google PubSub and schedule it to be processed later by the **Google PubSub workers**.
+Each of them is deployed and scaled as a pod in Kubernetes.

-## Overhead before you can get the scalability to work
+# Overhead before you can get the scalability to work

 Microservices add quite a lot of unnecessary overhead in the beginning, both human and computing resources.